How to Read Wine Labels: A Beginner’s Guide

 Labels often list appellations such as Napa Valley, Adelaide Hills, or Livermore Valley.

-If a New World wine lists an appellation, at least 85 percent of the grapes must come from that defined area.
+If a New World wine lists an appellation, a large majority of the grapes typically come from that defined area, depending on local regulations.

 Old World regions